ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 You can name the file however you want.

-**Skip** the password prompt (press enter when you are asked for it).
+Be sure to **Skip** the password prompt (press enter when you are asked for it).
+If you set a password for your SSH key, then Codemagic will not be able to load this key when setting up the build agent.
+Don't worry, you will encrypt this SSH key later using the awesome environment variable encryption feature in Codemagic.

 Now add the key to the account that you created a private certificates repository with: [Here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) is a GitHub guide.
+If you're using a different git provider than GitHub, then consult appropriate documentation to add your SSH key.

 We will use that key later, during Codemagic setup.

-## Setup testers
+## Setup the testers

 In order to set up testers, go to `https://appstoreconnect.apple.com`, log in and go to `My Apps` section.
 Select the app you created and go to `TestFlight` tab.
 In there, select `App Store Connect Users` on the left.